Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Introduction

-In analytic classes, such profiles arise naturally through Łojasiewicz-type inequalities (see \cite{Chill2003,NguyenPham2022}).
+where $\theta$ denotes either of the phases $\phi$ or $\psi$.
+These formulas show that recomposition depends on the behavior of the fibers and on the quantitative law by which the phase separates adjacent levels.
+In analytic classes, such profiles arise naturally through inequalities of \L{}ojasiewicz type \cite{Chill2003,NguyenPham2022}.
 When this control deteriorates near critical values, the denominator may amplify the pushforward density and force a localized output.